Use your pressure cooker like a pro

 My suggest is that you use your imagination.
 Throw in a ham, pinapples, some brown sugar and you've got dinner.
 Put in a whole chicken stuffed with seasoning.
 Eat the chicken one night and save everything else for soup the next.
 You have the broth and the extra chicken.
 All you need to add is noodles or dumplings.

-Try a pot roast with carrots, onions, mushroom, and potatoes.
-A great dinner that looks like you slaved for hours.
+Try a pot roast with carrots, onions, mushroom, and potatoes, which makes a great dinner that looks like you slaved for hours.
 Or try stew meat, onions, potatoes, mushrooms, etc. and you've got beef stew.

 Gail of Red Hill, PA